Returning Safe + Secure

 If you or someone in your party is experiencing symptoms of COVID-19, are awaiting test results, or have tested positive, please stay home.
 Email or call the Ticket Office at (574) 631-2800 and we will gladly arrange an account credit, refund, or exchange.

-Where can I find more information about the University’s reopening?
+Where can I find more information about the University’s policies?

-Visit covid.nd.edu for the latest updates on Notre Dame’s policies.
+Visit covid.nd.edu for the latest updates + complete information on Notre Dame’s policies.

 Questions about Upcoming Events